-I am a big fan of homemade Christmas decorations and these glow in the dark clay snowflake ornaments are super simple to make and kids love them.
+I am a big fan of homemade Christmas decorations and these glow in the dark polymer clay snowflake ornaments are super simple to make and kids love them.
 Not only do these handmade ornaments look amazing and sparkle in the daylight they glow in the dark too.
 Plus they are fun to make with the family during the holiday season.

 We have another fantastic valentines keepsake for you today with these beautiful heart cutout tealight holders made with microwaveable clay.
 Yes, clay that you can dry in the microwave.
 We are totally in love with this stuff and it is perfect for things that are vertical as it is a lot lighter than standard air-drying clay, so there is no droop!